ccnmtl/compiled3/content/articles/getting-started-with-cypress.md

 assert that this wrapper function is called instead.

 ## How To Get Started
-Getting started with Cypress is pretty straight forward.
-It's thorough documentation is the best place to [start](https://docs.cypress.io/guides/getting-started/installing-cypress.html)
+Getting started with Cypress is pretty straightforward.
+Its thorough documentation is the best place to [start](https://docs.cypress.io/guides/getting-started/installing-cypress.html)